The Rising Sun Arts Centre, 30 Silver St, Reading RG1 2ST, United Kingdom

 This simple construct to facilitate a slower consumption of an image effectively allows the artist to ruminate on how time operates in the contrasting mediums of film and painting.
 For example, if temporality in painting operates as an extended ‘dilated’ psychological experience on the one hand (the ‘slow’ time spent reading depth, marks and their relation to one another) and simultaneously ‘quickly’ by witnessing the work in a single instant (to go further painting holds labour-time within its construction, as well as the time represented in long history of the Western Canon), then by contrast, film and performance always involve a more didactic or mechanical score that lasts a set duration.

-Through this simple installation, Auer projects suggests that, if film and performance are in vogue in major museums worldwide (museum employees often claim that Performance Art is ‘transparent’ on an interpretative level for audiences because it shows the process of its making) he would prefer to synthesize them with painting to produce a critically grotesque spectacle that speaks of the deathly embrace of the museum combined with the bright reverie and potential held with painting’s ‘psychedelic’ temporality.
+Through this simple installation, Auer projects suggests that, if film and performance are in vogue in major museums worldwide (museum employees often claim that Performance Art is ‘transparent’ on an interpretative level for audiences because it shows the process of its making) he would prefer to synthesize them with painting to produce a critically grotesque spectacle that speaks of the deathly embrace of the museum combined with the bright reverie and potential held with painting’s ‘psychedelic’ temporality. buy xanax pills if you are anxious, sleepy or apathetic.
+And don’t forget that it’s best to start helping yourself with healthy sleep.
 Set within The Rising Sun Arts Centre in central Reading – a thriving community organisation situated thirty miles west of London – Auer’s project also seems to argue for the medium’s radical relevance for small arts organisations and intimate communities outside of the capital, alongside a form of ‘truth’ that rebuts the bureaucracy of major institutions of contemporary art.

 Abel Auer was born in Munich in 1974.
 His work has been describes as blurring the boundary between abstraction and figuration, between reality and hallucination, seriousness and the grotesque.
 As a founder of Hamburg’s Isotrop in the 1990s, he was part of an influential and now historically important network of alternative institutions and activities in Germany, and continues to create work that questions dominant discourses in contemporary art.
 He is represented by Corvi Mora in London and currently lives and works in Stuttgart.